Kingsley Fairbridge: Personal life

 Fairbridge's great-grandfather was a member of the Children's Friend Society in 1833.
 This organisation oversaw a scheme to bring children to South Africa.

-In December 1911, Fairbridge married a former nurse, Ruby Ethel Whitmore, who had been encouraging and helping him for some time.
+In December 1911, Fairbridge married former nurse Ruby Ethel Whitmore.

 Fairbridge knew and greatly admired Cecil Rhodes, and named his eldest son Rhodes.
 Rhodes Fairbridge (1914–2006) was an eminent geologist and climate scientist.

 Fairbridge suffered considerably from malaria, sciatica and lumbago and in the last few years of his life endured pain and general ill-health.
 He died at the age of 39 on 19 July 1924 in Perth, while recuperating from a minor operation related to a lymphatic tumour.
 He was buried at Pinjarra and survived by his wife Ruby (d.
-1966) and their two sons and two daughters.
+1966) and their four children.